meghnaaallam/meghnaaallam/README.md

 > Previously, I worked with **Mindtree Solutions (now LITMindtree)** for 1.5 years in *building solutions for Fortune 500 clients on the Salesforce platform*

-I love a good design and love developing one even more✨✨
+I adore a good design and love developing one even more✨✨

 I am currently having fun exploring Cloud (Terraform) and GraphQL 👀